Efavirenz / Lamivudine / Tenofovir Disoproxil FumarateBrand Name: Symfi Other Names: EFV/3TC/TDF Drug Class: Combination Drugs

 Symfi may cause side effects.
 Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
 See the AIDSinfo fact sheet on HIV Medicines and Side Effects for more information.

 Some side effects of Symfi can be serious.
 Serious side effects of Symfi include a buildup of lactic acid in the blood (lactic acidosis), severe liver problems, new or worse kidney problems, and mental health problems.
-(See the WARNING box above.)Other possible side effects of Symfi include:
+(See section above: What are the most important things to know about Symfi?)Other possible side effects of Symfi include:

 - Inflammation of the ( ).
 Contact your health care provider right away if your child develops signs and symptoms of pancreatitis including severe upper stomach-area pain, with or without nausea and vomiting.

 - Increases in blood fats levels, such as and .
-Your health care provider will check your blood fat levels before and during treatment with Symfi Lo.
+Your health care provider will check your blood fat levels before and during treatment with Symfi.

 - Bone problems (bone pain, softening or thinning).